datacamp-content-public/courses-google-sheets-conditional-formatting/slides/chapter_1_7cd445d00011c3bbcbfdf671e32f0caa.md

 `@script`
 The first thing that I would do I highlight the dates that you want to work on.
 I would just highlight the column with the dates.
 I wouldn’t highlight any of the other columns because Google Sheets might think that those other values are dates too.
-Then, you can start your conditional formatting.
+Once you have the dates selected, you can start your conditional formatting.

 ---